AshleyCrutchfield/Note-Taker/README.md

 # Development
 I generated code routes for the app to follow via CRUD operations
 # Problems
-Cannot get the buttons to work on the page.
+Cannot get the access the next page via button